Dario Venitucci

-Dario Venitucci (born 30 January 1987) is an Italian football midfielder who currently plays for Luparense.
+Dario Venitucci (born 30 January 1987) is an Italian football midfielder who plays for Serie D club Clivense.

 Club career

 Juventus

 Venitucci began his youth career with his hometown club Juventus, and was promoted to the Primavera youth set-up in 2004.
 He was part of the squad that won the 2006 Campionato Nazionale Primavera, the first time Juventus have won it in twelve years.
 Venitucci was called up to the first team squad in for the 2006-07 season when Juventus had been relegated to Serie B due to the Calciopoli scandal, and was part of the team that led Juventus back to Serie A in 2007.
 Venitucci made his first team debut on 25 November 2006 against U.S. Lecce, replacing Claudio Marchisio in the 74th minute.
 He also made his first start for Juventus against Lecce later in the season, in a 3–1 win.
 In all Venitucci made 12 appearances in all competitions for Juventus that season.